sipart/sipart.github.io/_posts/2021-02-28-bgp_simple.md

 ``bgp_simple.pl -myas 65534 -myip 10.0.0.1 -peerip 10.0.0.0 -peeras 100 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n &``

-The -m <1-600000> switch limits amounts of routes.
+The ``-m <1-600000>`` switch limits the amount of routes.
 Without it the whole table will be advertised (as above).
 Here is the same command with a 1000 prefix limit:

 ``bgp_simple.pl -myas 65534 -myip 10.0.0.1 -peerip 10.0.0.0 -peeras 100 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n -m 1000 &``

-More detail on ways to leave script running in background.
-Script takes about 15 mins to inject whole table.
+## More detail on ways to leave script running in background.

+Script takes about 15 mins to inject the whole table.
 Hold time of 1800 between vSRX and bgp Linux server is advised.

+  * Use the ``nohup`` command (which allows the script to continue running even if ssh session is closed) with ``&`` at end (to create a seperate process):
+``nohup bgp_simple.pl -myas 100 -myip 10.10.10.2 -peerip 10.10.10.3 -peeras 65533 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n &``
+  * You can then close the ssh session
+  * By default a file (``nohup.out``) is created of the process.
+So to check status of script when ssh'd back in:
+``tail -f nohup.out``

+or

   * ssh into the remote machine
   * Start tmux by typing tmux into the shell
   * Start the process you want inside the started tmux session ``bgp_simple.pl -myas 100 -myip 10.10.10.2 -peerip 10.10.10.3 -peeras 65533 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n &``
   * Leave/detach the tmux session by typing Ctrl+b and then d

-Use the ``nohup`` command (which allows the script to continue running even if ssh session is closed) with ``&`` at end (to create a seperate process):
-``nohup bgp_simple.pl -myas 100 -myip 10.10.10.2 -peerip 10.10.10.3 -peeras 65533 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n &``
-You can then close the ssh session and to check status of script when logging back in:
-``tail -f nohup.out``

 ## Getting a Fresh BGP Internet Routing Table for bgp_simple.pl